 This past weekend Winnipeg hosted the Prairie Regional Barista Championships.
 It’s hard to believe how much the coffee culture in Winnipeg has changed in about three years.
 2011 was when Parlour coffee opened on Main Street.
 Parlour was also one of my early reviews.
 Since then Little Sister, Thom Bargen, Cafe Postal, and Make have all opened.
 The desire for specialty coffee has even spread south to Winkler, where you can find Johnny’s Java. *I’ve learned since I posted this that Manitoba’s love affair with third wave coffee shops actually began in Winkler before hitting Winnipeg.

-Video: Learning About Pour Overs at the Prairie Regional Barista Championships
+Video: Learning About Pour Overs

 This has produced a thriving coffee community.
 So much so, that the Prairie Regional Barista Championships were held here.
 The first time in seven years they had been held outside of Alberta.
 I heard about them thanks to a poster at Thom Bargen